Aufaruq/Kalteng-language/README.md

-## (人◕‿◕) 𝕒𝕣𝕔𝕙𝕚𝕖𝕧𝕖𝕕 (•◡•)
+## Recoded From Jaksel-Language by Rio Chandra

-This project archived!, You still can clone/fork if you want to build for your own.
-I do this because no further feature and this project only just for fun.
-Thanks for all your support!
+This project recoded from jaksel-language!.

 ---

-# Jaksel Script
+# Kalteng Script

 Jaksel Script is a new programming language, very modern, easy to learn, using Indonesia-slang language.
 No programming experience required.